open-pioneer/trails-starter/docs/WaysToPatchAPackage.md

 -   Updates may be more costly (or even impossible) because your changes need to be merged with the updated package
 -   Your changes may break randomly because the assumptions you made about the package's internals are no longer true

-Even if you patched a package, it is good practice (and in your own interest) to attempt to contribute your changes anyway.
+Even if you patched a package, it is good practice (and in your own interest) to attempt to contribute your changes anyway or at least to open an issue describing the bug or needed feature.
 A future version of the package that includes your changes would mean that you don't need to maintain your own version anymore.

 With those risks in mind, choose one of the following alternatives, depending on your requirements.
 When in doubt, choose the less powerful alternative, since it often comes with a smaller maintenance burden.

-## Using the trails framework
+## Using methods of the trails framework

 If the package you attempt to modify is a trails package, you have some builtin methods to achieve that.